bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 92°
-- Partly Cloudy
+- Mostly Cloudy
 - 47% humidity
-- 2 mph wind
+- 1 mph wind
-- 61% cloud cover
+- 63% cloud cover
-- 43 AQI 🟩
+- 47 AQI 🟩
 - 0.14 inches of rain in the past 24 hours
 - 0.44 inches of rain expected in the next 48 hours